-5 bis From the very beginning of the examination, notifications were encountered in nearly all parts of the inventory which raised the question, for some representatives, whether it was more appropriate to consider the problem involved in the Committee on Trade in Industrial Products or in the Committee on Agriculture.
+6. From the very beginning of the examination, notifications were encountered in nearly all parts of the Inventory which raised the question, for some representatives, whether it was more appropriate to consider the problem involved in the Committee on Trade in Industrial Products or in the Committee on Agriculture.
 There were differing views as to which products should be regarded as agricultural.
+Some countries considered that products elassified in Chapters 1-24 of the Brussels Nomenclature were within the competence of the Agriculture Committee.
 Developing countries pointed out that processed goods based on agricultural raw materials were among their most important manufactures.
-Another member stated that in his view it was the nature of the barrier which should be decisive rather than the product affected.
-In other cases, it was noted, a single measure might have a mixed product coverage.
-Some countries considered that products classified in chapters 1-24 were agricultural.
-The subject was debated on a number of occasions. and as a result it was decided to refer certain notifications to the Committee on Agriculture if the country maintaining the restriction requested that this be done.
-This action was taken on the understanding that if it appeared at a later stage that that Committee had not been able to give attention to some or all of the matters so referred, it might be desirable to reconsider them in the Industrial Committee, since it had always been agreed that all notifications should receive consideration in one forum or the other.
+Another member stated that, in his view, the nature of the barrier was of equal or greater importance than the product affected, and that in a number of cases, the types of barrier concerned in these notifications and the possibilities for action on them . appeared to be very similar to those in other notifications already discussed in the Committee on Trade in Industrial Products.
+In other cases, it was noted, a single measure might apply to products both in the agricultural and the industrial sector.
+The subject was debated on a number of occasions, and as a result it was decided to refer certain notifications to the Committee on Agriculture if the country maintaining the restriction requested that this be done.
+This action was taken on the understanding, which was unanimously agreed, that all notifications should receive adequate consideration in one forum or the other.
+Most countries considered that if it appeared later that the Agriculture Committee had not been able to give attention to some or all of the matters so referred, it would be desirable to consider them in the Industrial Committee.
+Some delegations stated that any such problems should be referred to the Council rather than to the Industrial Committee.
+In view of these differences it was agreed that if any member so wished, this matter would be discussed in the Committee at a later date.

-6. At its October 1969 meeting the Committee discussed, on the basis of proposals by the Director-General, how to organize the next phase of its work.
+7. At its October 1969 meeting the Committee discussed, on the basis of proposals by the Director-General, how to organize the next phase of its work.
 The proposals noted that many of the notifications represented examples of problems of a general multilateral character, cases in which there was either no adequate international rule or in which the existing rule was not understood in a uniform sense by all parties.
 In all such cases new rules would need to be considered in keeping with these proposals.
 Another large class of notifications concerned cases in which at least some countries felt that established rules were not being fully observed by all contracting parties.
 Beyond these cases there were obviously many situations of more limited interest, that is, situations of concern only to two or a few countries, even though the trade involved might be large.
 This group would also include cases where the measure of one country appeared to some (or even to many) to be inconsistent with existing obligations.
 Measures of this last sort might in some cases call for more effective consultative machinery; in others they might become objects for bargaining with a view to obtaining modifications in national regulations.
 Some measures which had been notified might be given lower priority because of work already well advanced in other bodies or because of the less pressing nature of the problem or its limited interest.